itvgenomics/organpipe/README.md

 | `run_nhmmer`        | `"No"`                | Run nhmmer to identify ncRNA and intergenic regions. **Note:** Enabling this can  slow down the pipeline.                                                                                                                               | Optional.
 Default is "No".                    |
 | `nhmmer_db`         | `"resources/rfam.hmm"`| Path to the HMM database for nhmmer.
 We are providing a simple database in the `resources` directory, but you can use any HMMER database compatible with HMMER version 3.4 for improved accuracy.                                                                                                                                                | Required if `run_nhmmer` is "Yes".            |
 | `run_images`        | `"Yes"`               | Generate visualizations like OGDraw diagrams and depth plots. **Note:** Enabling this can slow down the pipeline.                                                                                                                      | Optional.
 Default is "Yes".                   |

+>If search_ncbi is set to "Yes" and no matching sequences are found for the provided `search_term`, OrganPipe will raise an error and stop the pipeline.
+Make sure the term you are searching for has available sequences in NCBI before running the pipeline.

 2. **Run OrganPipe**:
     - Run the pipeline with default parameters: